 Benefits of UGC

-• A brand cannot replicate the authenticity created by putting out its own marketing messages.
-72% of customers believe it is more credible when other customers share their experiences.
+- A brand cannot replicate the authenticity created by putting out its marketing messages.
+75% of customers believe it is more credible when other customers share their experiences.

-• Maximizing brand reach on social media by expanding your audience to that of the creator or micro influencer.
+- Maximize brand reach on social media by expanding your audience to that of the creator or micro-influencer.

-• Content created by employees, customers, or social media fans can maximize social media ROI and significantly increase brand loyalty.
+- Content created by employees, customers, or social media fans can maximize social media ROI to significantly increase brand loyalty.

-• Brands have started using UGC for email marketing and have reported a whopping increase of 760% in revenue.
+- Brands have started using UGC for email marketing.
+They have reported a whopping increase of 760% in revenue.

 Example of UGC Content Creators

 Here’s an example of how UGC can increase social ROI on a website.
-While I browse a fave online store, I see these tights.
+While you browse a favorite online store, you see these tights.
 Cute.
-But will they suit me?
+But will they suit you?
 Are they good quality?

-I scroll down and see the UGC grid on Snag tights.
-It shows real people wearing the tights, with different body shapes, skin tones, and styles.
+You scroll down and see the UGC grid on Snag.
+It shows real people with different body shapes, skin tones, and styles wearing the tights.

 What Is a UGC Content Creator?

 Additionally, you will need professional tools like Agorapulse for listening, monitoring, and interacting across your social media channels.
-You might also coordinate employee advocacy projects and initiating case studies and reviews.
+You might also coordinate employee advocacy projects and initiate case studies and reviews.

 Payment may made through the provision of a product or services or cash.
 Depending on the product, this strategy can be riskier.

-Recently, Kim Kardashian caught the attention of regulators when promoting cryptocurrencies in a social media post for EMAX.
+Even big names like Kim Kardashian can get caught the attention of regulators when promoting cryptocurrencies in a social media post for EMAX.
 Kardashian failed to disclose that she was paid $250,000 to publish a post on her Instagram account and landed a fine of $1.26 million.
 NBA star Paul Pierce will pay $1.4 million for touting the same company.

 But what if the brands are creating it?
-Fake reviews, made-up employee testimonials, non-existent awards, and manufactured social media fan accounts.
-Thar can constitute UGC content creation for some brands.
+Fake reviews, made-up employee testimonials, non-existent awards, and manufactured social media fan accounts can constitute UGC content creation for some brands.
 It isn’t even that unusual anymore.

 Review farms are appearing globally, offering services to businesses that pay to artificially increase their ratings on review platforms.

-What’s the Difference Between the Role of a Social Media Manager and UGC Content Creator?
+The Difference Between the Role of a Social Media Manager and UGC Content Creator

 Social media manager